Table of Contents

 select and use tools and equipment |

-tools and equipment are selected and used according to scope of work |
+tools and equipment are selected and used according to task |

 place pumps |

-pumps are placed in predetermined locations on a base or pad according to NFPA standard and manufacturers’ specifications |
+pumps are placed in predetermined locations on elevated base or pad according to manufacturers’ specifications, and codes, standards and regulations |

 adjust pump elevation |